Welcome to the online relationship advice for the troubled souls page of my website.

 All of us have the potential for good and evil and even the saints are not free from negative, and sometimes even evil thoughts and emotions.

 The optimal handling of the "be yourself" dilemma depends on who you are dealing with.
 It all depends on which level of consciousness your partner operates, and what is his life experience.

 One of the most important pieces of online relationship advice that anyone could give you is this: Move on in a gradual fashion.
 As I have advised you above, pay attention to your partner’s behavior.
 Find out who your partner is and gradually disclose whatever you think you can safely disclose about yourself at a given time.

 However, regardless of how far you will be willing to go - in terms of disclosing the negative aspects of your personality - make sure that you keep the deepest secrets to yourself.

-Most people think that they have two lives: The public life and private life.
+Most people think that they have two lives: Public life and private life.
 Not too many realize that we actually have three lives.
-The public life, private life, and the secret life.
+The public life, private life, and secret life.

 I am convinced that we absolutely must have a secret life and that we need it in order to be securely anchored in the realm of our psyche.

 One often overlooked - and yet critical - piece of any good online relationship advice is this: You have to keep your deepest secrets to yourself, or else, you will lose your chance for happiness.

 When you keep your secret mental life to yourself, you are not being dishonest with your partner.
 You are not lying.
 You are just keeping to yourself what is best kept to yourself.